Professor Ylva Rodny-Gumede and Rethinking communication and innovation in the time of covid-19

 Not only does information have to be accurate, timely and regular — all particularly important attributes in the context of uncertainty and upheaval — it also has to be compassionate and empathetic.

 Communication is crucial to the functioning and success of organisation, as well as organisations, on both societal and institutional level.
-The technological transformations triggered through the fourth industrial revolution (4IR) provide unprecedented ways for communication and information-sharing.
+The technological transformations triggered through the fourth industrial revolution (4IR) provide unprecedented ways for communication and information-sharing and rethinking communication and innovation in this time.
 This said, organisations often battle to reach their employees and broader stakeholders.
 And no more so than in light of the Covid-19 pandemic, during which communication and information is crucial to ensure the health and safety of employees, as well business continuity, amid lockdowns and physical distancing.

 With all the means of modern communication technology at our disposal, this might seem an easy task.
 Not always so.
 Information-sharing is one thing; communicating quite another.
 Communication is built on relationships: it is not about how many messages and newsletters we send out, but about the how and the why of the communication and messaging.The latter is important, because, in the context of organisational communication, innovation is often thought of as being interchangeable with technology adoption.